beepy0/Web_3D_Shaders/README.md

 A 3D browser environment that simulates a few different shading techniques.
 [Demo link](https://computer-graphics-shaders.herokuapp.com/)

+- Uses [THREE.js](https://threejs.org/) to render 3D environments
+- Written in JavaScript

 ## How to use
+- Use the [Demo Link](https://computer-graphics-shaders.herokuapp.com/) or import  into an IDE and load into the browser locally
-- Select a shader from the dropdown menu
+- Switch shaders from the dropdown menu
 - Magnitude corresponds to the strength of the shader
 - lightX/Y/Z will move the light source in the X/Y/Z dimension